 I have currently moved to Washington University in St. Louis, where I am using comparative methods to understand the evolution of human culture.

-I found myself focusing more on behaviour ecology as an undergraduate, with animal personality, sociality and cognition being topmost on my list of interests.
+I completed my MBiolSci in Zoology at the University of Sheffield (2010-2014).
 My Masters project investigated how individual personality (i.e. repeatable, consistent differences in behaviour between individuals) affects reproductive investment, re-nesting and helping decisions in a cooperative breeding species – the long tailed tit (Aegithalos caudatus; project supervised by Prof Ben Hatchwell).
-I was lucky to use a remarkable dataset on LTTs collected from 1994 to present, while also enjoying the cheers of field work and nesting lotties for two beautiful Spring months.
-Other highlights of my UG degree are exploring the diversity of sexual signals (subject of my third year dissertation), and the chance to work on zebrafish behaviour and personality in the lab (with Dr Penny Watt).
+I was lucky to use a remarkable dataset on long tailed tits collected from 1994 to present, while also enjoying the cheers of field work and nesting lotties for two beautiful Spring months.

 I enjoy exploring cultures, hearing people’s stories, listening to their music, exploring their landscapes, and tasting their local spirits.
 While at home, I treat myself with watching sports, baking, and reading.